UtzR/ephember/README.md

 This integration provides the following enhancements over the [original Home Assistant ephember integration](https://www.home-assistant.io/integrations/ephember/):

-### ✅ Support of additional EPH Devices and features
+### ✅ Support of Additional EPH Devices and Features
 - Device families such as EMBER-PS, EBER-TS2, EMBER-PS2, EMBER-RS
 - Features such as Boost and Auto schedule